sepehr-code/J-integral/README.md

 ## Overview

-This project implements the J-integral calculation for fracture mechanics analysis, originally developed as part of PhD research in 2010.
+This project implements the J-integral calculation for fracture mechanics analysis, originally developed as part of my PhD research in 2010.
 The J-integral is a fundamental parameter in fracture mechanics that characterizes the energy release rate at a crack tip and is used to predict crack growth behavior.

 ## Theoretical Background